 (C) percentage of male scientists belonging to eastern countries.

-(D) percentage of female scientists belonging to western countries.
+(D) percentage of female scientists belonging to Western countries.

 Answer: